Give us a call 800.783.8881

 Here are some things you can do to protect your home:

 Interior preparations focus on how you will protect yourself and your family in the event of a storm.
+Getting your hurricane kit prepped and ready to go is something you can do at any time.

-Have an Evacuation Plan
+Hurricane Preparedness Step 4: Have an Evacuation Plan

 Having an evacuation plan is crucial in case a hurricane becomes too dangerous to stay in your home.
 A good evacuation plan ensures that your family understands the plan that they will follow in the event of a hurricane.
 This plan brings peace of mind to your immediate family members as well as extended family and friends.